casdoor/casdoor-website/docs/provider/captcha/aliyunCaptcha.md

 authors: [Resulte]
 ---

 Alibaba Cloud Captcha is a captcha service provided by Alibaba Cloud.
 It offers two ways to verify captcha: "Sliding Validation" and "Intelligent Validation".
-You can find more details about it in this [link](https://help.aliyun.com/product/28308.html).
+See [Alibaba Cloud Captcha](https://help.aliyun.com/product/28308.html) for details.

 ## Add Captcha Configuration in Alibaba Cloud